 Learn how to draw a great looking Milkshake with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Milkshake.
+By following the simple steps, you too can easily draw a perfect Milkshake.

 Milkshakes are dessert beverages made from ice cream and milk.
 The term "milkshake" was first used in 1885, and early milkshakes contained alcohol.